EICR Certificate Cost

 Only certified electricians can legally issue an Electrical Safety Certificate, which documents that all electrical appliances and connectors within a property are in safe working condition.

-The UK government are trying to stress the importance of ensuring the safety of others and educate people of the preventative value of PAT, (Portable Appliance Testing), electrical products in all homes.
+The UK government are trying to stress the importance of ensuring the safety of others and educate people of the preventative value of PAT, (Portable Appliance Testing) and electrical products in all homes.

 Does a landlord in Wales need any electrical safety certificates for multiple occupancy properties or otherwise?